ds-wizard/bh2024-report/paper.md

 ## Data Seeder

-Data Seeder is a tool for seeding Data Stewardship Wizard (DSW) data.
+[Data Seeder][data-seeder] is a tool for seeding Data Stewardship Wizard data.
 It is used to insert data into any DSW instance.
 In order for this to work, it is necessary to provide a recipe.
 The recipe is a collection of all the previously mentioned resources, which may also have various dependencies.
 Currently, all of this must be prepared manually.

 The goal of this project is to improve this process by creating an application that connects to an example or source instance of DSW, lists all available resources there, and enables the automatic creation of the recipe.
 This application would also automatically resolve all dependencies and include any dependent resources.